 Your doctor will prescribe a detailed, individualized treatment plan specific to your needs.
 Your course of therapy will be based on precise measurements gathered from a physical examination and diagnostic imaging, such as computer tomography (CT scan) or magnetic resonance imaging (MRI).
-The Helen F. Graham Cancer Center has also piloted the technology of image-guided radiation therapy, which allows your doctor to track the location and movement of the tumor while you are on the treatment table.
+The Helen F. Graham Cancer Center has image-guided radiation therapy, which allows your doctor to track the location and movement of the tumor while you are on the treatment table.

 152 Railroad Avenue